hhandika/fastp-runner/README.md

 # State of the Code
 Work in progress.
 The program is stable.
-Future update will improve console output and allow for renaming output.
+Future update will improve console output and allow for renaming file output.